 - where appropriate, support global harmonisation by allowing early study evaluations to be made available to work share partners.

 It is considered that use of the procedure will reduce the number of post-application technical questions and requests for revision.
 It also has the potential to reduce the time from formal application to production of the draft assessment report (DAR) although this is not a guaranteed outcome.

 It is envisaged that a prospective applicant would identify an active substance as a candidate for this phased submission process.
-In the first instance they should contact CRD setting out their proposal: Link to Contact Details Page.
+In the first instance they should contact HSE setting out their proposal: Link to Contact Details Page.

 The proposal should: